arundebnath/arundmpsd/README.md

 # About me

-I am a quantum physicist by training and a scientist by designation.
-I specialize in the physical modelling of quantum dynamics and phenomenology involving laser-matter interactions.
+I specialize in the physical modelling of quantum dynamics.
+In the past, my works was able to describe a wide range of phenomenology involving laser-matter interactions, dissipative systems and quantum hardwares.

 # Research